-For the first time in many years, our two Summer classes will be offered at credited courses under the section ID’s WOD-70A, and WOD-70B.
-The tools and techniques class can be used to satisfy the prerequisite when applying to our nine month program.
+Our two Summer classes are offered as credited courses under the section ID’s WOD-70A, and WOD-70B.
+They can be used to satisfy the prerequisite when applying to our nine month program.

-Workshops run from 8:30 A.M. to 5:30 P.M., with the privilege of evening hours at the discretion of the instructors.
+Workshops run from 8:30 A.M. to 5:30 P.M.
+M-F, with the privilege of evening and weekend hours at the discretion of the instructors.
 Classes take place in the Fine Woodworking shop at 440 Alger Street, Fort Bragg.
 The College provides each student with a workbench, access to machine and power tools, and wood for exercises.
-Materials used in projects are purchased by the student.
+Materials used in project classes are purchased by the student.

 All students must provide a complete set of hand tools adequate for the work to be undertaken; no hand tools are available at the shop.
-Applicants to the Techniques classes should also be familiar with the operation and use of the following machine tools: table saw, joiner, planer, drill press, and router.
+Applicants to the Tools and Techniques course should also be familiar with the operation and use of the following machine tools: table saw, joiner, planer, drill press, and router.
 Due to the intensive nature of the workshops, there is little time available to instruct students in the basic use of machine tools.
-If you apply for a place in the workshop, please be prepared to abide by these requirements, which are necessary for your safety.
+If you register for a place in the workshop, please be prepared to abide by these requirements, which are necessary for your safety.

 Registration for Workshops

-Mendocino College will publish their Summer offerings in March and can be found at https://www.mendocino.edu/academics/class-schedule.
+Mendocino College will publish their summer offerings in March and can be found at https://www.mendocino.edu/academics/class-schedule.
 Go to the Coast Center section to find the woodworking classes.
-Offical registration information can be found at https://www.mendocino.edu/admissions/new-and-returning-students
+Official registration information can be found at https://www.mendocino.edu/admissions/new-and-returning-students

-In addition to a course fee, a additional materials fee will be charged for each course, to cover costs of exercise materials(poplar, maple, etc), glue, bits and blade sharpening or replacement, shellac, and other consumables.
+In addition to course fees, an additional materials fee may be charged for each course, no more than $50, to cover costs of exercise materials(poplar, maple, etc), glue, shellac, and other consumables.

 Specifically for the Tools and Techniques Course, you will also be required to purchase 2 Hock plane irons totaling $100, if you do not bring them yourself.